Requiring All Staff to Speak EnglishPosted in : How do I handle it NI on 24 July 2012

 Amanda Magee of Tughans writes:

 When introducing a policy requiring employees to speak only English in the workplace, there is always a risk that the policy will be seen to be indirectly discriminating against those employees for whom English is not a first language.
-Whether or not such a policy is indirectly discriminatory, will depend on whether or not you have legitimate business needs for employees to speak in English while
+Whether or not such a policy is indirectly discriminatory, will depend on whether or not you have legitimate business needs for employees to speak in English while at work, which are sufficient to outweigh the discriminatory impact of such a policy on the

 Already a subscriber?